ainsleydev/website/content/portfolio/oaktuition/index.md

 layer masks, so that the tree appeared to grow out of the ground, and a girl swinging on the branch, which made the site more playful and interactive.
 {{< /vertical-wrapper >}}

-## Results

-- 92% increase in traffic
-- 22% decrease in bounce rate
-- 56% increase in PSI